keelback-code/odd-art-history/README.md

 *I want to be able to access and use the site in the same way as any of the aforementioned visitors*

-* Built in accessibility options including aria labels and semantic html, tested at [Accessibility Test](https://accessibilitytest.org/)
+* Built in accessibility options including aria labels and semantic HTML, tested at [Accessibility Test](https://accessibilitytest.org/)

 **As the owner of the site:**